Sedation Dentistry · Murrieta, CA

 Is Sedation Right for You?

-Not every anxious patient needs sedation, and not every sedation patient has clinical anxiety.
-The spectrum is wider than most people assume.
-During a $20 comprehensive exam, Dr. Bao evaluates whether sedation is genuinely warranted for your situation or whether a quieter conversation, a slower pace, and our safe-haven approach to dental anxiety might be enough on their own.
-He will never push sedation on a patient who does not need it, and he will never withhold it from one who does.
+Not every anxious patient needs sedation, and not everyone who asks for it has clinical anxiety.
+During a $20 comprehensive exam I decide whether sedation is actually warranted for you, or whether a slower pace, a quieter room, and our safe-haven approach to dental anxiety would get you through the visit on their own.
+I will not push sedation on someone who does not need it, and I will not withhold it from someone who does.

 Dental Phobia

-Past traumatic experiences, fear of needles, or generalized anxiety that makes sitting in a dental chair physically unbearable.
+Past traumatic experiences, fear of needles, or generalized anxiety that makes sitting in the chair feel physically unbearable.

 Severe Gag Reflex

-Reflexes strong enough to prevent impressions, X-rays, or posterior work without pharmacological help.
+A reflex strong enough to prevent impressions, X-rays, or work on back teeth without pharmacological help.

 Extensive Treatment

-Multiple fillings, crowns, or oral surgery completed in fewer visits when you are relaxed enough for longer appointments.
+Multiple fillings, crowns, or oral surgery finished in fewer visits, because you can tolerate a longer appointment.

 Difficulty Getting Numb

-Patients who metabolize local anesthetic quickly or have nerve variations that make standard injection sites unreliable.
+Patients who burn through local anesthetic quickly or have nerve variations that make standard injections unreliable.

 Special Needs

-Physical or cognitive conditions that make it difficult to sit still, process sensory input, or follow verbal instructions during treatment.
+Physical or cognitive conditions that make it hard to sit still, process sensory input, or follow instructions during treatment.

 Your Options

-Dr. Bao does not believe in a one-size approach to sedation.
-Some patients need only a light edge taken off; others have avoided dentistry for a decade and need deeper pharmacological support to get through the door.
-The two methods below cover that entire range, and the right one for you depends on a conversation — not a checkbox on a form.
+Some patients need only a light edge taken off.
+Others have avoided dentistry for a decade and need real support just to get through the door.
+The two methods below cover that range, and the right one comes out of a conversation about your history, not a box you check on an intake form.

 Nitrous Oxide (Laughing Gas)

-A lightweight nasal mask delivers a controlled mixture of nitrous oxide and oxygen.
-Within three to five minutes, you feel a calm, slightly floaty sensation.
-The Cleveland Clinic describes nitrous oxide as one of the safest anxiolytics in medicine — rapid onset, fully titratable (Dr. Bao adjusts the dose in real time), and out of your system within minutes once the mask comes off.
-No fasting required.
-No driver required.
-You walk out feeling normal.
+Best for mild to moderate anxiety.
+A nasal mask delivers a controlled mix of nitrous oxide and oxygen.
+Within three to five minutes you feel calm and slightly floaty.
+The Cleveland Clinic describes nitrous oxide as one of the safest anxiolytics in medicine: fast onset, fully adjustable, and out of your system within minutes once the mask is removed.
+No fasting, no driver, and you walk out feeling normal.
+This is what I reach for first.

 Oral Conscious Sedation

-You take a prescribed sedative — typically a short-acting benzodiazepine — about one hour before your appointment.
-By the time you settle into the chair, you feel profoundly relaxed and somewhat drowsy.
-You remain conscious and can respond to Dr. Bao, but most patients remember little or nothing about the procedure afterward.
-That amnesic quality is, for many long-term dental avoiders, the single most valuable feature: one visit they barely remember can break a decade of avoidance.
+Best for moderate to severe anxiety.
+You take a prescribed sedative about an hour before your appointment.
+By the time you settle into the chair you feel deeply relaxed and a little drowsy.
+You stay conscious and responsive, but most patients remember little or nothing afterward.
+For long-term avoiders, that hazy quality is often the point.
+One visit you barely remember can break a decade of putting it off.

-Nitrous oxide delivery system and monitoring equipment in the Promenade Dental Care operatory
+Nitrous oxide delivery system and patient monitoring equipment in the Promenade Dental Care operatory in Murrieta

 Anxiety rangeMild to moderateModerate to severe

-Memory of visitFull recall typicalPartial or no recall common
+Memory of the visitFull recall typicalPartial or no recall common

 Relative costLowerHigher